-PITTSBURGH — A Pittsburgh-area doctor serving more than 11 years in federal prison for writing phony painkiller prescriptions now faces health care fraud charges.
+PITTSBURGH — A western Pennsylvania doctor serving more than 11 years in federal prison for writing phony painkiller prescriptions has pleaded guilty to unrelated health care fraud charges.